Reutlingen, Germany, 21 May 1945

 Dutch Royal Academy of Science (since 1985), German Aerospace Society DGLR (Deutsche Gesellschaft für Luft- und Raumfahrt) Corresponding Member (1986), DGLR Board of Directors (1989-94), Member International Academy of Astronautics IAA (1989), Member Association of Space Explorers (ASE; since 1986), ASE Executive Committee (1989-92), German Space Agency DARA (Deutsche Agentur für Raumfahrtangelegenheiten) Advisory Board (1990-94), American Institute of Aeronautics and Astronautics AIAA, Affiliate Member (1994).

-Ca. 140, most of them are published in journals and conference proceedings; holder of 10 patents, author and co-author of 10 books, the latest on "Space Stations - Systems and Utilization" (by Springer Publisher, March 1999).
+Around 140 publications most of them published in journals and conference proceedings.
+Ernst holds ten patents and has authored and co-authored 10 books such as "Space Stations - Systems and Utilization" (Springer Publisher, March 1999).

 Science Award of Wissenschaftliche Gesellschaft in Freiburg im Breisgau (1976), NASA Space Flight Medal (1985), NASA Flight Achievement Award (1986), German Cross of Merit First Class (1985), Medal of Merit of Federal State Baden-Württemberg (1986), Golden Hermann Oberth Medal (1986), Reinhard-Furrer-Award of DARA (1997), Officier dans l’Ordre des Palmes Académiques (2001).